Did you know social connection is the key to living a happier, healthier, and longer life?

 Evidence Briefs

-What does the research says about social connection?
+What does the research say about social connection?

 As part of our guideline development process, we reviewed hundreds of studies to answer key research questions related to various dimensions of social connection and their impact on our health and happiness.